 They also barter as often as they can.
 I once cleaned a women’s house out after an estate sale in exchange for all the animal supplies that were left on the property.
 I spent 2 days cleaning and made 3 trips to the landfill, but I ended up with feed bowls, harnesses, reins, electric fencing, building materials and more.
 It was a win-win situation for me and the homeowners family.

 The point is to be resourceful with everything you have.
 Find a new use for everything.
 Be creative.
-The Accidental Hippies have a great post called 9 Ways to Get Building Materials Cheap or Free that give some great ideas to get you started.
+The Accidental Hippies have a great post called 9 Ways to Get Building Materials Cheap or Free that gives some great ideas to get you started.

 Be Happy With What You Have